 Match Cut / Time Skip: 8-year-old Andy performs his Call-and-Response Song "The Cow Goes Moo" with his little sister doing the responses.
 On "And the lion goes —" "Roar!", her voice is replaced with that of a bored, middle-aged comedy club patron — cue the match cut revealing him, the setting, and from there the reveal that Andy, now in his mid-twenties, is performing the song for adults.

 A Minor Kidroduction: The opening Credits Gag with the adult Andy ends as he presents some home movies of his family in The Fifties that segue into the movie proper.
-Little Andy's showbiz ambitions and Cloud Cuckoolander nature as he performs for an unseen audience in his bedroom (he thinks there are cameras in the walls and thus people watching him), and his father tells him he'll have to perform for actual people from now on...
+Little Andy's showbiz ambitions and Cloud Cuckoolander nature are established as he performs for an unseen audience in his bedroom (he thinks there are cameras in the walls and thus people watching him), and his father tells him he'll have to perform for actual people from now on...